-Acrylic nails are a quick method for lengthening short, fragile nails.
+Acrylic nails are a nail enhancement for lengthening short or fragile nails.
 Acrylic nails also work as a deterrent to help quit chewing your nails.

 While both artificial nails offer a protective coating for the natural nails underneath them, certain acrylic nail glues include harsh chemicals and toxins that may harm your nail beds.

 Acrylics are often used to lengthen or extend your natural nails vs a dip powder manicure which is used to substitute traditional nail polish or gel nail polish.
 Dip powder can be applied to natural or artificial nails.

 Dip nails have to be replaced every 4-6 weeks, while acrylics can be filled as your nail grows.